 Asian Salmon Tray Bake

-I used salmon in this recipe but trout or a white fish would work well too!
+I used salmon in this sheet pan Asian salmon but trout or a white fish would work well too!
 Serve this dish with a side of steamed rice for a heartier and more filling meal.

 - Prep Time: 10 minutes